satheeshguna28/Linumiz-solutions/README.md

 # Linumiz-solutions
 Hello anna,
-I had login into the linux server using putty.
+I had login into the linux server using putty and practiced basic shell scripting commands there.
-Since, there is no graphical screen.It is very new to me I cannot proceed with it.
-So, on my own, I have installed and using Ubuntu 20.04 through Virtual_box.
+Additionally, I have installed and using Ubuntu 20.04 through Virtual_box.
 Currently I am working in that.
 I am learning new linux commands and various communication protocol concepts daily.
 Thank you.